Coimbatore

 Coimbatore ruled by Vijayanagara Rayas

-Coimbatore was then under the rule of Madurai Sultanate.
+Coimbatore was then under the rule of the Madurai Sultanate.
 Vijayanagar emperor Bukka-I through Devayi had a son Kumara Kampana, also known as Kampana Udaiyar.
 Kumara Kampana was trained by his father in warfare and was serving as an army officer in the Vijayanagar Empire.

 During this period under the influence of Rayas and Mysore rulers, both of whom were ardent devotees of Sri Hanuman, Coimbatore also had a large number of devotees for Lord Sri Hanuman.